Welcome to the world of counselling online.

 There are a few ways to have counselling online.
 Click each option below to see further details and find one that suits you.

 The same as face-to-face – but online!
-We meet online, usually through Zoom, and have our session in ‘real time’ through an online platform, at our arranged appointment time and date.
+We meet online, usually through Google Meets, and have our session in ‘real time’ through an online platform, at our arranged appointment time and date.
 Session length’s are up to you; a standard 50-minute session or a longer 80-minute session are available.

-Your first inital consultation with me, if you choose to have one, is up to 20-minutes and is free of charge.
+Your first initial consultation with me, if you choose to have one, is up to 15-minutes and is free of charge.
 This is also a good way to test working on an online platform so you feel ready when we start your full session.